Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Conclusion

+The second, more general, take away message concerns our method for verifying properties defined in terms of a process equivalence problem.
+Our evolved unlinkability definition, Def.~\ref{def_unlink}, based on the notion of quasi-open bisimilarity, which is a congruence, enables compositional reasoning about protocols, such as UBDH, without a shared key.
+This state-of-the-art approach to bisimilarity checking facilitates proving that the property holds for unboundedly many sessions, where the main challenge is to define the relation in Fig.~\ref{fig_relation}, after which we apply the method to show that the relation is a quasi-open bisimulation.
+Furthermore, the equational theory we employ is not yet covered by equivalence checking tools, so this example proof may help inform the extension of tools to this class of problems.

-We acknowledge that unlinkability and other privacy issues might arise later in a transaction but we focus on the key establishment and authentication of the card by the terminal, since that initial part of a future ePayment protocol should really be unlinkable.
-EMVCo are still in the process of revising the protocol for the 2nd Gen standard~\cite{emv2019statement}.
-As awareness of these privacy issues is growing, we expect EMVCo and banks to take seriously the possibility of making contactless payments unlinkable.
-Future work includes drawing insight from our proofs to improve methods for unlinkability checking in the presence of Diffie-Hellman equational theories and blinding factors, so that we may be prepared to tackle larger protocols with similar requirements.
+EMVCo is still in the process of revising the protocol for the EMV 2nd Gen standard~\cite{emv2019statement}.
+As awareness of these privacy issues is growing and methods, such as ours, for verification of privacy properties emerging, we expect stakeholders to take seriously the possibility of making payments unlinkable.